ZiyuGuo99/SAM2Point/README.md

 ## :white_check_mark: Citation

-If you find **SAM2Point** useful for your research and applications, please kindly cite using this BibTeX:
+If you find **SAM2Point** useful for your research or applications, please kindly cite using this BibTeX:

 ```latex
 @article{guo2024sam2point,